 Our members are searching for new ways to understand and treat endocrine conditions that affect children.
 Our Clinical Practice Guidelines provide guidance on evidence-based treatment for pediatric obesity and gender incongruence, commonly known as being transgender, and hypothalamic–pituitary and growth disorders in survivors of childhood cancer.

 When teenagers and young adults need support switching to adult healthcare providers, our transitions of care resources can help bridge the gap.

-View all Endocrine Society session recordings on Pediatric Endocrinology, check out the Center For Learning for educational and professional development opportunities, and don't forget to register for ENDO 2019.
+To view all Endocrine Society session recordings on Pediatric Endocrinology, check out the Center For Learning for educational and professional development opportunities.

 The only comprehensive self-assessment resource in pediatric endocrinology, the Pediatric Endocrine Self Assessment Program (Pediatric ESAP™) 2019–2020 is based on the American Board of Pediatrics' exam blueprint.
 Comprehensive and concise, it includes 100 new clinical case vignettes.